 In herbal dataset analysis, MCnebula provided a quick annotation of compounds and exploration of chemical changes in Child-Nebulae with a scope of chemical classes.
-The main components of E. ulmoides were lignans, iridoids, phenolics, flavonoids, steroid and terpenoids61.
-In our study, the chemical classes that obtained by ABC selection algorithm included ‘Lignans, neolignans and related compounds’ (LNARC) and ‘Iridoids and derivatives’ (IAD), as well as ‘Monoterpenoids’ and ‘Terpene glycosides’.
-The flavonoids were covered by ‘Phenylpropanoids and polyketides’ (PAP)24 and phenolics may be found in ‘Methoxyphenols’.
-The flavonoids were similar to the steroids and were not retained in selected results as ‘Flavonoides’ and ‘Steroids and steroid derivatives’, because they were not as abundant in E. ulmoides (bark) as LNARC and IAD.
-Many of the compounds that identified in chemical classes of LNARC and IAD (Tab.
-S1) were reported in previous research about LC-MS/MS analysis of E. ulmoides62,63.
-We obtained top features based on statistical comparison of the changes in ‘features’ quantification levels before and after processing.
+The main components of E. ulmoides include lignans, iridoids, phenolics, flavonoids, steroid, and terpenoids61.
+In the present study, the chemical classes obtained by ABC selection algorithm included ‘Lignans, neolignans and related compounds’ (LNARC), ‘Iridoids and derivatives’ (IAD), ‘Monoterpenoids’, and ‘Terpene glycosides.’
+The flavonoids were covered by ‘Phenylpropanoids and polyketides’ (PAP)24, and phenolics may be found in ‘Methoxyphenols’.
+The flavonoids were similar to steroids and were not retained in selected results as ‘Flavonoides’ and ‘Steroids and steroid derivatives’, because they were not as abundant in E. ulmoides (bark) as LNARC and IAD.
+Many of the compounds that were identified in chemical classes of LNARC and IAD (Tab.
+S1) have been reported in previous research about LC-MS/MS analysis of E. ulmoides62,63.
+Top features have been obtained based on statistical comparison of the changes in ‘features’ quantification levels before and after processing.
 One of the compounds that changed significantly or even was newly produced (ID: 1642) was traced in the Child-Nebulae.
-We hypothesized that it was related to two structurally similar compounds by transformation.
-The application of MCnebula in the analysis of plant-derived compounds was well illustrated with this example, particular for quick identification and exploration of chemical changes.
-Notably, the reference spectral library or database for plant-derived compounds was much more scarce compared with reference spectral library for human-derived metabolites, Although some specific database of plant-derived compounds was constructed64, there were lack of enough fragmentation spectra for comprehensive library match.
+Therefore, it was related to two structurally similar compounds by transformation.
+The application of MCnebula in the analysis of plant-derived compounds was well illustrated by this example, particularly for the quick identification and exploration of chemical changes.
+Notably, the reference spectral library or database for plant-derived compounds was much more scarce compared with reference spectral library for human-derived metabolites.
+Although some specific database of plant-derived compounds have been developed64, the fragmentation spectra for comprehensive library match remain insufficient.
 With the help of MCnebula, a rapid and reliable resolution of complex compositions of plant-derived can be achieved.

 Conclusion

-The analysis of LC-MS/MS data is challenging because of its large dataset and much information of the unknown compounds as well as the limited of reference spectral library.
-Thus, we established a framework called MCnebula to facilitate mass spectrometry data analysis by focusing on critical chemical classes and visualization in multiple dimensions.
+The analysis of LC-MS/MS data is challenging because of its large dataset, voluminous information of the unknown compounds, and the limited of reference spectral library.
+Thus, a framework called MCnebula was established to facilitate mass spectrometry data analysis by focusing on critical chemical classes and visualization in multiple dimensions.
 MCnebula was proposed and implemented in the R language with package of MCnebula.
-As an integrated visualization method, MCnebula may be more popular for researchers without background of bioinformatics and computer science.
-According to the results of method evaluation, MCnebula had a lower relative false rate of classified accuracy and its accuracy of identification was up to 70%.
-In order to illustrate the broad utility of MCnebula, we investigated a human-derived serum dataset for metabolomics analysis.
-The results indicated that ‘Acyl carnitines’ were screened out by tracing structural classes of biomarkers which was consistent with the reference.
-We also investigated a plant-derived dataset of herbal E. ulmoides to achieve a rapid unknown compound annotation and discovery.
+As an integrated visualization method, MCnebula may be popular for researchers without background of bioinformatics and computer science.
+According to the results of method evaluation, MCnebula had a lower relative false rate of classified accuracy, and its accuracy of identification reached 70%.
+The broad utility of MCnebula was illustrated by investigated a human-derived serum dataset for metabolomics analysis.
+The results indicated that ‘Acyl carnitines’ were screened out by tracing structural classes of biomarkers, which was consistent with the reference.
+A plant-derived dataset of herbal E. ulmoides was also investigated to achieve a rapid unknown compound annotation and discovery.
 MCnebula has a great potential in the field of chemistry and biology.
-In the future, we hope that fields of application of MCnebula could expand to agriculture, food science, medicine and so on.
+In the future, we hope that fields of application of MCnebula could expand to agriculture, food science, and medicine.

 Acknowledgements